Australian Workers' Union: History

 During the years since federation that the Australian industrial relations system has been dominated by the Court and its successors, the Conciliation and Arbitration Commission and the Australian Industrial Relations Commission, the AWU and its members were among that system's principal beneficiaries.
 The AWU remains a strong advocate of arbitration in the union movement.
 The AWU was not affiliated with the Australian Council of Trade Unions for many years, preferring to maintain its independent relationship with the arbitration system.

 With the shift in employment from the pastoral industries to the urban manufacturing and service sectors, the AWU's political influence and power declined as the pastoral areas became less significant in terms of employee numbers.
 This shift led to many rural electorate areas that were influenced by the AWU and workers falling to the conservative side of politics and in particular the National Party.
 The split in the Queensland ALP in 1957, which resulted in Labor being in opposition for 32 years, deprived the AWU of its greatest area of influence, although it remained influential in the long-serving (1941–65 and 1976–88) New South Wales Labor governments.

 In 1993 the AWU amalgamated with the Federation of Industrial Manufacturing and Engineering Employees (itself an amalgamation of the Federated Ironworkers' Association of Australia and the Australasian Society of Engineers) to form the AWU-FIMEE Amalgamated Union.
 In 1995 the union reverted to using the name Australian Workers' Union.

 In recent years the AWU has sought to modernise and to broaden its membership beyond its declining traditional base.
 Today it represents workers in the metals, aviation, oil and gas, mining, construction, food processing and retail industries, as well as its traditional base in the pastoral and mining areas.
 Its expansion into new areas has brought the AWU into conflict with some other unions, particularly the National Union of Workers and the Construction, Forestry, Mining and Energy Union.

 For many years the AWU published two newspapers, The Australian Worker in New South Wales and The Worker (founded in 1890) in Brisbane.
 Under the editorship of Henry Boote from 1916 to 1943 they were among the most influential union newspapers in Australia.
 The two papers were merged in 1974 and today The Australian Worker is published in a magazine format in association with Australian Consolidated Press.

-On 24 October 2017 the unions offices in Sydney and Melbourne were raided by the Australian Federal Police.
+On 24 October 2017 the union's offices in Sydney and Melbourne were raided by the Australian Federal Police.
 The raids were on behalf of the Registered Organisations Commission (ROC).